All data is current as of 2013, unless otherwise noted.

 The methods used to provide public counsel

 Each county in Nebraska determines, without state input and with only minimal restrictions, the method it uses to provide Sixth Amendment right to counsel services.
 Those counties with populations exceeding 100,000 — Douglas County (Omaha), Lancaster County (Lincoln) and Sarpy County (Papillion) — are required to establish public defender offices with popularly elected chief defenders at the helm.
 Counties with less than 100,000 residents can voluntarily establish such an office, and where they choose to do so their chief public defender must likewise be locally elected.
 Approximately one-quarter of all counties have done so (23 elected defender systems in Nebraska’s 93 counties).
 Not all of the elected defenders work full-time; many have private practices in addition.
-All other counties use a combination of public defenders, contracts, and assigned counsel systems to provide direct representation.
+All other counties use either a contract system, an assigned counsel system, or a combination of both to provide representation.

 The state-level Nebraska Commission on Public Advocacy (NCPA) employs a small, six-attorney office that provides direct representation only in capital trials, appeals, and some serious non-capital felonies involving drugs and violent crime.